 What is IDE?

-Storage devices, including hard drives and CD/DVD drives, are usually connected to the motherboard through an integrated drive electronics (IDE) interface.
+Storage devices, including hard drives and CD/DVD drives, are connected to the motherboard through an integrated drive electronics (IDE) interface.

 Before The IDE, the controller was a separate external device.
-DTR speed was improved, storage device and controller issues were reduced as a result of the progress of IDE.
+DTR speed was improved, and storage device and controller issues were reduced as a result of the progress of IDE.

 Nearly all personal computers include hard drives and CD-ROM connections (PCs).
 In a typical IDE, there are two different types of connections (ATA/ATAPI).